webpack-contrib/css-loader/README.md

 }
 ```

-Using `getJSON`, it's possible to output a files with all CSS module mappings.
+Using `getJSON`, it's possible to output a file with all CSS module mappings.
-In the following example, we use `getJSON` to cache canonical mappings and
-add stand-ins for any composed values (through `composes`), and we use a custom plugin
-to consolidate the values and output them to a file:
+In the following example, we use `getJSON` to cache canonical mappings and add stand-ins for any composed values (through `composes`), and we use a custom plugin to consolidate the values and output them to a file:

 **webpack.config.js**